Cervical cancer awareness month

 Signs and symptoms of cervical cancer

 Very early-stage cervical cancer may not cause symptoms.
-It usually found and treated because of cervical screening tests.
+It usually found and treated because of cervical screening tests (this includes a smear test).

 Common symptoms of cervical cancer include: